polterguy/hyper-ide/README.md

 ## License options

-Hyper IDE is a part of the GaiaSoul suite, and hence licensed as GPL version 3, but a proprietary license, with professional support can be purchased.
+Hyper IDE is a part of the GaiaSoul suite, and hence licensed as GPL version 3, but a proprietary license, with professional support can be obtained.
 Check out [my website for details](https://gaiasoul.com/license).

-## Language support complete list
+## Language support, complete list

 Hyper IDE has autocomplete for all languages, including HTML, XML, JavaScript, Hyperlambda, and more.
 However, besides languages such as HTML, XML, JavaScript, Hyperlambda and CSS, autocompletion is implemented